|

-Chatral Rinpoche, also known as Chetul Sangye Dorje, is one of the
+Chatral Sangye Dorje Rinpoche, also known as Chetul Sangye Dorje*,

-few living disciples of the great master Khenpo Ngagchung and is
+was one of the few living disciples of the great master Khenpo Ngagchung

-widely regarded as one of the most highly realized Dzogchen (Zogpachenpo)
+and is widely regarded as one of the most highly realized Dzogchen

-yogis.
-In addition to his relationship with Khenpo Ngagchung, Chatral
+(Zogpachenpo) yogis.
+In addition to his relationship with Khenpo

-Rinpoche also studied with some of the last century's most renowned
+Ngagchung, Chatral Rinpoche also studied with some of the last century's

-masters, including Dudjom Rinpoche, Jamyang Khyentse Chokyi Lodro,
+most renowned masters, including Dudjom Rinpoche, Jamyang Khyentse

-and the famed dakini Sera Khandro.
-Rinpoche is one of the primary
+Chokyi Lodro, and the famed dakini Sera Khandro.
+Chatral

 greatness was first revealed in the 1930's when his root teacher